drunderscore/GTA-Research/Fade-Out-Buffering.md

 ### How does it work?

 The thing is, our example code is actually bad.
-I mean, it's alright if we are the only script running but that's not the case for GTA V where a lot of scripts run in parallel during gameplay.
+I mean, it's alright if we are the only script running but that's not the case for GTA V where a lot of scripts run in [quasi-parallel](## how-to-determine-which-script-will-consume-fade-out) mode during gameplay.
 We can easily end up in a situtation like this:

-Let's say we start our `SCRIPT_1`, it executes `DO_SCREEN_FADE_OUT(800);` and the screen starts to fade out.
+Let's say we start our `SCRIPT_1`, it executes `DO_SCREEN_FADE_OUT(800)` and the screen starts to fade out.
 Now let's say some `SCRIPT_2` calls `DO_SCREEN_FADE_IN(0)` 400 ms after our fade out.
 What will happen to our `while(true)` loop? `if(IS_SCREEN_FADED_OUT())` will not succeed because the screen never actually faded out thus leaving us waiting for the next successful fade out.
 Voila, we succesfully buffered the fade out.